gagigante/weather-app/README.md

 ## 💻 Project

-This project is a simple app for weather forecast
+This project is a simple weather forecast application based on the user current location

 ## :runner: How to run